-To prove \eqref{sangennaro}, we are interested in the terms in the sum in \eqref{e:Gstructure} with $i=0$, and observe that none of these can come from the last term in \eqref{beneficiodicristocrocifisso} (with index $i$ there ranging from $0$ to $k-1$) since in the undecorated picture these terms have a coefficient at least as small as $e^{-t}$.
+To prove \eqref{sangennaro}, we are interested in the terms in the sum in \eqref{e:Gstructure} with $i=0$, and observe that none of these can come from the last term in \eqref{beneficiodicristocrocifisso} (with index $i$ there ranging from $0$ to $k-1$) since these terms have a coefficient at least as small as $e^{-t}$.
 Thus, the term with $i=0$ in \eqref{e:Gstructure} come purely from \eqref{voland1}, and \eqref{sangennaro} follows. \end{proof}

 \begin{rk} In the product situation described in Remark \ref{prod1}, \eqref{wehret} and \eqref{e:behemoth} imply by induction that

 In the proof of Lemma \ref{Gstructure} we then see that in the outer sum over $\iota$ we only have the even numbers $\iota = 2\ell$ ($0 \leq \ell \leq k$) and in the inner sum over $i$ we only see the leading term $i = \lceil \frac{\iota}{2}\rceil = \ell$, and \eqref{inutilis} follows. \end{rk}